Male Breast Reduction (Gynecomastia)

 The overdevelopment of male breasts, also known as gynecomastia, affects an estimated 40 to 60 percent of men.
 This condition may be caused by a hormonal imbalance, side effects from drugs, or may occur for no particular reason at all.
 But despite the cause, the condition is significant and may pose a serious problem in a man’s life.

 Men with large or sagging breasts can be both physically and emotionally uncomfortable, often restricting themselves from certain activities because they feel self-conscious about their breast size.
 Male breast reduction is an excellent way to decrease the size of a man’s breast, helping him feel more comfortable and confident.
+Dr. Hunsaker will be able to answer any questions about the procedure and to access your goals.

 Male breast reduction surgery is usually performed under general anesthesia on an outpatient basis.
 The surgery typically takes one to three hours.
 Several techniques can be utilized in male breast reduction, depending on the extent of the procedure.